Fullmeals.

 Step 3: Add Dried Chilies and Tomato

-Add 4 broken dried red chilies to the sautéed onions.
-Immediately after, add 1 medium chopped tomato and continue to sauté until the tomato softens and breaks down.
+Add 4 broken dried red chilies to the onions.
+Immediately after, add 1 medium chopped tomato and continue to until the tomato softens and breaks down.

 Step 4: Incorporate Vegetables and Spices

 Add 1 cup of chopped mixed vegetables (such as beans, carrot, and brinjal) to the pot.
 Then, add 1.5 tablespoons of sambar powder, 1 teaspoon of chili powder, and 1 teaspoon of salt.
-Mix all the ingredients thoroughly and sauté for about 2-3 minutes to coat the vegetables with spices.
+Mix all the ingredients thoroughly and for about to coat the vegetables with spices.

 Step 5: Add Dal Water and Cook Vegetables